There aren’t many certainties in life, but this is one of them: You’re going to love Salted Caramel Cracker Bites!

 Ingredients for Salted Caramel (Toffee) Cracker Bites

-For many ingredients, I am ok with using a store brands, but this isn’t a time to skimp.
-Use name brand oyster crackers (like Nabisco) for this recipe.
-They are bigger, heartier and hold up better to the thick, delicious caramel coating.
+For many ingredients, I am okay with using a store brand, but this isn’t a time to skimp.
+Use name-brand oyster crackers (like Nabisco) for this recipe.
+They are bigger, heartier, and hold up better to the thick, delicious caramel coating.

 Light or dark brown sugar will work in the recipe.
 However, I opted for dark as I think it adds a deeper flavor.